ArdianXD/ArdianXD/README.md

 *************************************
-If you're here it means you're lost
+If you're here, then you're lost
 *************************************

 Here look at some cats (not mine) <br>